OlamireDev/BlogRestAPI/README.md

 # BlogRestAPI
-Aim: create the API for a blog using REST architecture style
+Aim: create the API for a blog using REST architectural style